Did AI get more negative recently?: Data annotation

-This statistic does not reflect the true distribution of stance in our data (which is dominated by positive papers, as we will show below), as we oversampled negative papers using heuristics (e.g., looking for particular keywords in abstracts and titles such as \emph{fail, limitation}).
+This statistic does not reflect the true distribution of stance in our data (which is dominated by positive papers, as we will show below), as we oversampled negative papers using heuristics (e.g. looking for particular keywords in abstracts and titles such as \emph{fail} and \emph{limitation} and titles with question marks).
+Candidates for positive papers were randomly drawn.
 We did this in order to ensure classifiers trained on datasets that are not too class imbalanced.
+Manipulating the (training) data distribution is a common approach to ensure better classifiers in the face of small minority classes \citep{9078901}; our heuristics-based approach also makes annotation much more efficient, as we would otherwise have to annotate considerably more data to obtain negative instances.
+We note that we \emph{evaluate} our models also on the `natural' data distribution, not only the skewed one; see \ref{sec:experiments}.